Native App Bridge

 There are two types of errors you might want to watch out for:

-When the SDK is used in an app the isn't integrated with the First Iraqi Bank's
+When the SDK is used in an app the isn't integrated with the First Iraqi Bank's native app, in this case the SDK will throw an

-to the native app.
-You can catch this error and handle it gracefully, for example by showing an error message to the user.
+UnsupportedPlatformErrorerror when you try to send a message to the native app.
+You can catch this error and handle it gracefully, for example by showing an error message to the user. -

-When you try to send a message to the native app, but the message type is not one of the supported
+When you try to send a message to the native app, but the message type is not one of the supported sendable message types, or the body of the message doesn't contain necessary information, the SDK will throw an

 Here is how a typical flow of your web app would look like when using the native app bridge: